 - Corn on the Cob

-Unlike some other theaters in the Pigeon Forge area, the Hatfield and McCoy dinner show actually lets you get all liquored up on moonshine, which definitely makes the jokes funnier.
-Choose your flavor and don’t forget to tip your wait-staff!
-Which reminds me, make sure to bring cash to tip with.
+Unlike some other theaters in the Pigeon Forge area, the Hatfield and McCoy Dinner Show actually lets you get all liquored up on moonshine, which definitely makes the jokes funnier.
+Choose your flavor and don’t forget to tip your wait staff!
+This reminds me, make sure to bring cash to tip with.
 The theater suggests that you tip at least $3.50 per person.

 So once dinner’s over, that’s when things get serious.
 Well, actually, not really.
-Apparently the whole Hatfield vs. McCoy feud-thingy was really more like a dance-off; just picture West Side Story set in the mountains, with clogs instead of wing tips and twangy bluegrass music instead of Leonard Bernstein.
-Just remember, this is not a historical production, so if you can stop being all uptight about dramatic license, you’ll probably enjoy the cheesy jokes and silly dance numbers.
+Apparently, the whole Hatfield and McCoy Dinner Show was really more like a dance-off; just picture West Side Story set in the mountains, with clogs instead of wing tips and twangy bluegrass music instead of Leonard Bernstein.
+Just remember, this is not a historical production, so if you can stop being all uptight about the dramatic license, you’ll probably enjoy the cheesy jokes and silly dance numbers.
 Seriously, though, if you like a side dish of fake dance-fightin’ with your supper — and who doesn’t — you won’t want to miss Hatfield & McCoy in Pigeon Forge.

-The Hatfield & McCoy Dinner Show is located between lights 0 and 1 on the main Parkway in Pigeon Forge.
+The Hatfield and McCoy Dinner Show is located between lights 0 and 1 on the main Parkway in Pigeon Forge.
 The dinner theater is located next door to the Titanic Museum.